shriyathehacker/Tic-Tac-Toe/README.md

 The AI utilizes the minimax algorithm (hence why it takes a while for him to play the first move) I have decided to name the AI ChipperBot (and by that I asked ChatGPT)

+final.png
-Have fun and good luck !!!
+This shows you the final state of the most recent game that you have played Have fun and good luck !!!